Zeglius/media-automount-generator/README.md

 By default, this generator ignores certain partitions (like NTFS) because they don't work well with Linux.
-Could it be as well that a filesystem
+Could it be as well that a filesystem is not configured.